-See ??Vec for examples.
+See ??Vec for examples and further details.

-The library syntax is GEN gtocol0(GEN x, long n).
+The library syntax is GEN gtocol(GEN x, long n).
 GEN gtocol(GEN x) is also available.

-3.6.2 Colrev $(x, \{n\})$ .
+3.6.2 Colrev $(x, \{n\})$.
 As Col(x, -n), then reverse the result.
 In particular, Colrev is the reciprocal function of Polrev: the coefficients of the vector start with the constant coefficient of the polynomial and the others follow by increasing degree.